 Language Features in Magazines

-The New York Times Sunday Magazine has a weekly column "On Language", written by William Safire for many years, now taken over by other columnists (Safire passed away some years ago.)
+The New York Times Sunday Magazine had a weekly column "On Language", written by William Safire for many years.
+It is now an occasional featurer by other columnists (Safire passed away some years ago.)
 The column is not just about words, but all aspects of language.
-The column notices new words and phrases coming into the language or changing their meanings.
-It also addresses grammatical questions occasionally, generally sensibly.
-The column on the whole is very observant, intelligent, and entertaining.
+The authors often write about new words and phrases coming into the language or changing their meanings.
+The column also addresses grammatical questions occasionally, generally sensibly.
+On the whole this feature is very observant, intelligent, and entertaining.

 The Atlantic Monthly has an end column on language that is useful.